 There is a huge amount of biodiversity here, with over 260 species of birds.
-Along its banks are also many small fishing villages that have been around for centuries and a few monasteries.
+Along its banks, there are also many small fishing villages that have been around for centuries, and a few monasteries.

 Many Montenegrins regard Skardarsko Lake as the heart and soul of the country.
 You’ll know why if you visit – the beauty of this place is inexplicable.

 We had found our skipper, Miko, in the charming town of Rijeka Crnojevića, by the river of the same name, which flows into the Skadar Lake.
 Miko was also, funnily enough, the brother in law of the guy who owns the B&B we were staying in, for the time we were in the area.
 He was great company for this trip.

 For more on Rijeka Crnojevića and the surroundings of the lake, take a look at our post “Retreat on Skadarsko Lake“.